Music by Daniel Dorff

 for Contrabassoon is scored

-for solo contra with 1 Clarinet, 1 Horn, and Strings; in addition to the piano
+for solo contra with 1 Clarinet, 1 Horn, and Strings.

-reduction, the concerto is also available in a quartet version for
+reduction, the concerto is also available in a "Quartet Version" for

 Contrabassoon, Clarinet, Horn, and Piano, with the piano playing a reduction of